aelkz/ansible-redhat-single-sign-on/README.md

 Core implemented features in this role:

+- dependencies installation
+- red hat subscription manager
 - multiple parallel versions and profile support
-- multiple Red Hat JBoss EAP instances per host
-- graceful orchestration and shutdown (prerequisite for rolling updates)
-- configuration of the Red Hat JBoss EAP instances using the CLI
 - download and patches apply
 - jvm configuration
+- configuration of the Red Hat JBoss EAP instances using the CLI
 - cleanup after installation

 This role is based on: